Is it strange to be more excited about the recipes you can make with holiday leftovers than you are about the holiday meal itself?

 simple yet flavorful recipes that take the stress out of dinnertime

 Cheesy Ham and Potato Soup

-Cheesy Ham and Potato Soup is a thick and hearty gluten-free soup recipe that's perfect for cold nights.
+Cheesy Ham and Potato Soup is a thick and hearty soup recipe that's perfect for cold nights.
 Use leftover ham and mashed potatoes to make this simple soup even easier to whip up!